bacterial-genomics/wf-assembly-snps/README.md

   ============================================
         Optional alignment tools
   ============================================
-  --aligner              Specify what algorithm should be used to compare input files.
+  --snp_package              Specify what algorithm should be used to compare input files.
 Recognized arguments are: parsnp.
 [Default: parsnp]
 ```

 #### Additional parameters